• Skip to main content

 Melt-In-Your-Mouth Cookies for Every Occasion

-While growing up in Germany, my sister and I would always go searching for my Dad's secret cookie stash in the cupboards.
-The most popular brand of these German butter cookies are my Dad’s favorite cookies in the whole world, called Leibniz.
+Growing up in Germany, my sister and I would go searching for my Dad's secret Leibniz cookie stash in the cupboards.
 They are deliciously crispy and buttery, and my Dad loves the ones that are coated in chocolate.
-I mean, who wouldn’t?!
+I mean, who wouldn't?!
+And I especially love them dunked in a mug of tea or German hot chocolate for a cozy afternoon snack.

 Raw flour, butter, and cornstarch in bowls.